 With your grocery list in hand, head to the clearance aisles first to see if anything you have planned to buy happens to be marked down.
 You may find some ridiculously good deals on the clearance racks.

 - Buy what’s in season.
-I’ve seen organic strawberries on sale for as little as $1 per pound in June.
-And organic grapes are much less expensive in the fall.
+I’ve seen organic strawberries on sale for as little as $1 per pound in June, and organic grapes are much less expensive in the fall.
 When you can, opt for seasonal produce to save big.

 Pro tip: Compare price-per-ounce of frozen vs. fresh produce to make sure you’re getting the best deal.

 - Buy cheap protein.
-Steak and shrimp might be fantastic for special occasions, but it’s not easy on the weekly grocery budget.
-Whole eggs, beans, and chicken are cheaper sources of protein.
+Steak and shrimp might be fantastic for special occasions but it’s not easy on the weekly grocery budget.
+Whole eggs, beans and chicken are cheaper sources of protein.

 Pro tip: Eggs aren’t just for breakfast.
 Consider working them into your dinner plans a few times a week to make your meals more affordable.

 - Drink cheaply.
-If you need caffeine to get up and go – consider tea over coffee.
+If you need caffeine to get up and go, consider tea over coffee.
 It’s cheaper to buy a box of 100 organic tea bags than to buy 100 servings of organic ground coffee.
-Otherwise, stick to water when you’re thirsty, and some form of milk or fortified orange juice for calcium, if you don’t get it elsewhere.
+Otherwise, stick to water when you’re thirsty and some form of milk or fortified orange juice for calcium, if you don’t get it elsewhere.

 Pro tip: Buy a good quality water filter to purify your water at home instead of buying bottled water.

 Pro tip: When you make your grocery list, snap a picture of it with your phone.
-Then if you lose it (or forget it on the counter), you’ve got a backup while you shop.
+Then, if you lose it (or forget it on the counter), you’ve got a backup while you shop.

 - Stay out of boutique natural food stores.
 It used to be difficult to find organic and natural foods.
 Those of us who didn’t want to eat packaged junk and sprayed produce had to seek out specialty grocery stores and pay up.
 Thank goodness that has changed.
 Big discount superstores have organic produce and natural foods sections.
-The warehouse giant Costco has actually become the largest organic foods retailer in the United States, passing up all the boutique natural food stores.
+Warehouse giant Costco has actually become the largest organic foods retailer in the United States, passing up all the boutique natural food stores.
 Stretch your grocery dollars by shopping around for the store in your area with the best prices on natural foods.